jbearce/new-site/docs/html-php.md

 There are three different types of partials:

 - Layouts &ndash; Top-level elements of a page.
 Layouts take up the entire width of the viewport on the browser, and are made up of many parts.
-The header would be considered a block.
+The header would be considered a layout.

 - Modules &ndash; Smaller portions of a page that can be dropped in as needed.
 Modules only occupy small portions of a page, often accompanied by more modules of the same type.
+The logo would be considered a module.

 - Articles &ndash; Articles displaying the contents for a given post.
 Articles are a special kind of module, and may be made up of several sub-modules, or stand completely alone.
 Articles should be named in the format `{$post_type}-{$variant}.php`.
 One example would be `post-excerpt.php`